 For new objects, the consumer program 22 first executes the consumer's GlobalPrefs NewObjectReceipt method (step 703).
 This method allows the consumer to control the processing of new communications objects.
 Typically this method will store the object to the consumer database 21.
 However, the consumer may wish to discard objects received from any provider system ID on a list maintained in the consumer database 21, commonly referred to as a "kill file".
 Additionally, the NewObjectReceipt method controls the permissions the consumer extends to the new object to execute its own receipt method(s).
-For example, new objects from providers whose system ID is not in the consumer database 21 may not be allowed to execute their receipt method, while new objects from known providers may be actions taken when a communications object or object update is first received by a consumer program 22.
-For example, a receipt method may automatically return an acknowledgment message back to the provider confirming Receipt methods and acknowledgment messages are further described below.
+For example, new objects from providers whose system ID is not in the consumer database 21 may not be allowed to execute their receipt method, while new objects from known providers may be extended this privilege.
+Receipt methods trigger automatic actions taken when a communications object or object update is first received by a consumer program 22.
+For example, a receipt method may automatically return an acknowledgment message back to the provider confirming the consumer's receipt of the object or object update.
+Receipt methods and acknowledgment messages are further described below.